How Many Ratings per Item are Necessary for Reliable Significance Testing?: Results on Additional Datasets

+The \textbf{Amazon reviews} dataset \cite{zhang2015character} contains 20,415 products rated by 5 reviewers on a scale of 1-5, which were selected from the full dataset of reviews from $6,643,669$ users on $2,441,053$ products from those products having at least 5 reviews.
+We fit the means and standard deviations of the item responses to \emph{truncated} normal distributions with ($\mu=0.552121, \sigma=0.032093)$ and $(\mu=0.318177, \sigma=0.018281)$, respectively.

-The \textbf{ArMIS} dataset \cite{almanea-poesio-2022-armis} contains Arabic tweets annotated for misogyny.
-The test set has 145 items annotated by 3 raters each.
-We fit the means and standard deviations of the item responses to a mixture of two Gaussian distributions with mixing parameter $\kappa$ that represents the likelihood of choosing the first Gaussian over the second ($\mu_1=-0.4307, \sigma_1=0.4181, \mu_2=1.1940, \sigma_2=0.5252, \kappa=0.652$ and $\mu_1=-0.2641, \sigma_1=0.5302, \mu_2=0.3624, \sigma_2=0.6323, \kappa=0.7664$, respectively).
-This dataset does not appear to be publically available other than from the LeWiDi github site.
-The authors of this dataset are also co-authors of \cite{leonardelli-etal-2023-semeval}.
+The \textbf{HS-Brexit} dataset \cite{akhtar2021whose} contains 1120 tweets related to Brexit and is labeled for hate speech by 6 raters each.
+We fit the means and standard deviations of the item responses to \emph{truncated} normal distributions with ($\mu=-0.278260, \sigma=0.181938)$ and $(\mu=-0.340141, \sigma=0.408186)$, respectively.

-The \textbf{ConvAbuse} dataset \cite{curry2021convabuse}, available (with licensing details) at \url{https://github.com/amandacurry/convabuse}, contains English dialogues conducted between users and two conversational agents annotated for abuse.
-The test set has 840 items annotated by 2--8 raters each.
-We fit the means and standard deviations of the item responses to truncated normal distributions ($\mu=1.1247, \sigma=0.5130$ and $\mu=-0.3243, \sigma=0.4173$, respectively) and we generate four responses for each item.
+The \textbf{ConvAbuse} dataset \cite{cercas-curry-etal-2021-convabuse} contains 4185 dialogues between users and two conversational agents and is labeled for abuse by at least 3 experts each.
+We fit the means and standard deviations of the item responses to \emph{truncated} normal distributions with ($\mu=1.124694, \sigma=0.512993)$ and $(\mu=-0.324344, \sigma=0.417337)$, respectively.